servirtium/README/starting-a-new-impl-step-12.md

 That's "Maven central", pub.dev, cpan, RubyGems, NuGet-land etc.

-Paul will need to be added to the list of authorized publishers / adminsistrators of the package if an official "https://github.com/servirtium/*" project/repo.
+Paul and others will need to be added to the list of authorized publishers / administrator of the package if an official "https://github.com/servirtium/*" project/repo.